getnamingo/registry/docs/gtld.md

 ### 4.5.
 Conclusion

 Transitioning to the Minimum Data Set is a significant step in enhancing privacy and compliance with updated registration data policies.
 By following the steps outlined in this document, registrars can ensure a smooth transition and continued compatibility with the new requirements.

+---

+## 5. ICANN Reporting

+Namingo automatically generates ICANN-required reports and uploads them via SFTP.
+These reports are generated in the directory specified by the `reporting_path` value in `/opt/registry/automation/config.php`.

+To enable automatic uploading, set the following values:

+- `reporting_upload` → `true`
+- `reporting_username` → your ICANN-issued username
+- `reporting_password` → your ICANN-issued password

+The primary report generated is the **Registry Operator Monthly Report**, which includes statistics on domain transactions, contact counts, DNS activity, abuse cases, and more — required monthly by ICANN for all gTLD operators.

+---

+## 6. LORDN File Generation

+Namingo supports automatic generation and submission of the **LORDN (Launch OR Derivatives Notification)** file to ICANN.

+To enable this:

+- Set `lordn_user` and `lordn_pass` in `/opt/registry/automation/config.php` under the automation settings.

+Once enabled, Namingo will generate the LORDN XML file and securely transmit it to the ICANN endpoint on your behalf.

+---

+## 7. TMCH Integration

+TMCH (Trademark Clearinghouse) integration allows the registry to receive sunrise claims information.

+To enable TMCH support:

+- Edit the `tmch` section in `/opt/registry/automation/config.php`
+- Add the required credentials and API endpoints provided by the TMDB (TMCH Database provider)

+Namingo will automatically pull TMCH records and store them in the registry database for use during sunrise validations and claims notices.

+---

+## 8. URS Integration

+URS (Uniform Rapid Suspension) support allows the registry to process complaints issued through ICANN’s URS system.

+To enable URS handling:

+- Configure the `urs` section in `/opt/registry/automation/config.php` with the credentials for the designated URS mailbox.

+Namingo will regularly scan this mailbox for incoming URS case notifications.
+Detected cases will be parsed, recorded, and automatically added to the registry system as internal tickets assigned to the affected registrar.

+---

+## 9. Spec 11 Monitoring

+Spec 11 abuse monitoring is required under the ICANN Registry Agreement for gTLDs.
+Namingo fulfills this by scanning all active domains against several public threat intelligence sources, including databases listing:

+- Malware
+- Phishing
+- Botnets
+- Spam abuse

+If a domain is flagged:

+- A ticket is created in the affected registrar’s account
+- An abuse report is sent automatically to the registrar via email

+To use this feature, ensure `spec11` is set to `true` in `/opt/registry/automation/cron_config.php`.

+> ⚠️ This functionality helps maintain registry compliance with Specification 11 and supports proactive registrar communication.